Free FAFSA Guide

-Generally, every $10,000 increase in parent income will cause about a $3,000 decrease in need-based financial aid and every $10,000 increase in student income will cause up to a $5,000 decrease in need-based financial aid.
+So, generally speaking, if you’re a dependent student, every $10,000 increase in your parent’s income (above the income protection allowance) will cause about a $3,000 decrease in need-based financial aid and every $10,000 increase in your income will cause up to a $5,000 decrease in need-based financial aid.

 For example, a tax preparer may choose to file an IRS Form 1040 instead of an IRS Form 1040A or 1040EZ to claim various exclusions from income.
 But, taxpayers who are required to file an IRS Form 1040, even if just to itemize deductions, may be ineligible for the simplified needs test and auto-zero EFC.